sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 2. Telemetry container sends all the events to the receiver in FIFO order.
 3. Telemetry container uses an internal buffer, when local publishing rates overwhelms the receiver.
    - Internal buffer overflow will cause new events to be dropped.
-   - The dropped events are counted and recorded in STATE-DB via stats
+   - The dropped events are counted and recorded in STATE-DB via stats.
+   - A telemetry service crash will lose all events in internal buffer and not included in the dropped counter.
 4. Telemetry uses cache service, during downtime of main receiver or telemetry service and replay on connect.
    - A long downtime can result in message drop due to cache overflow.
+   - A unplanned telemetry service down (say crash) will not use the cache service

 5. The stats for maintained for SLA compliance verification.
 This inlcudes like total count of events sent, missed count, ...
    - The stats are collected and recorded in STATE-DB.
    - An external gNMI client could subscribe for stats table updates' streaming ON-CHANGE.